 This scheme is now full to capacity.
 If you are interested in applying for 2019 , please register your interest using the link provided below.
 We will forward on an application form when the scheme reopens.
-Note that certain terms and conditions may alter for next year
+Note that certain terms and conditions may alter for in 2019.

 The 2018 Tipperary Healthy Homes scheme is aimed at Tipperary homeowners in pre 2006 built homes.
 The aim of the scheme is to move the homeowner away from fossil fuel heating systems and replace with a heat pump, along with other measures that will raise the Building Energy Rating to a near A3.
 This will provide the homeowner with a warmer, healthier home; lowering running costs, energy consumption and benefiting health.This retrofit is of significant value, estimated €52,000 per home and is 95% funded from the state.
 It will transform the home for the homeowner and is likely have a positive impact on the health of the occupants.
 It is run by Tipperary Energy Agency and is funded by Sustainable Energy Authority of Ireland, Electric Ireland and co funded by the Horizon 2020 programme.

 Who is Eligible for 2018 Tipperary Healthy Homes Scheme?

 If you can answer YES to all of the following questions you may be eligible

 - I am a Tipperary Owner Occupier of my home

 - I live in a cavity wall or solid mass concrete constructed home

 - My home is a C3 (or worse than) Building Energy Rating (BER)